Navigation

 Get outside

 It might also be a chance to engage with others.
-Even a short chat with a neighbour can help you to feel connected and give you a much-needed boost.
+Even a short chat with a neighbour can help you to feel connected and give you a boost.

 Indulge yourself

 Think of other ways to treat yourself too.
-Now’s the time to do as you please!

 • Take a long bath.